RobotRogue/udacityJavaBasics/README.md

 ### Course Lesson Breakdown:

 * L1 - Variables and Data Types
-* L2 - Folow Control and Conditionals
+* L2 - Flow Control and Conditionals
 * L3 - Functions
 * L4 - Loops (For and While and...)
 * L5 - IntelliJ and Debugging